Eshi44/ReadMe-Generator-CLI/README.md

 <img src="https://avatars0.githubusercontent.com/u/60118647?v=4" width="100" alt="Avatar"/>

-<p>If you have any question regarding this repo, please open an issue by contacting Emerald Hamel-Iervolino at e.hameliervolino@gmail.com.</p>
+<p>If you have any questions regarding this repo, please open an issue by contacting Emerald Hamel-Iervolino at e.hameliervolino@gmail.com.</p>